tbrowder/Mi6-Helper/README.md

 SYNOPSIS
 ========

-iiNote this is API 2 and its approach has changed significantly since the author has had much more experience using **App::Mi6**.
-For example, accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file.
+Note this is API 2 and its approach has changed significantly since the author has had much more experience using **App::Mi6**.
+For example, accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file!

 **CAUTION**: Before using this tool on a real module repository, the user should ensure all contents have been comitted with Git to enable recovery from any unwanted changes.